cslarsen/csl.name/source/_posts/2017-11-16-python-compiler.md

 Our strategy is to translate Python bytecode to an [intermediate representation][ir.wiki], which will then be optimized before being emitted as x86-64 machine code.
-So the first part will be to understand how the bytecode works.
+So the first part will be to understand how the Python bytecode works.

 Part one: How the Python bytecode works
 ---------------------------------------